-&lt;sup>45 Central Committee of the Chinese Communist Party and State Council of the People's Republic of China, downtown Beijing.
-The Xiong'an New Area's various smart city initiatives are designed to support this growth plan; however, they do not appear to follow a single unifying strategy.
-The special economic zone (SEZ)'s announced smart cities projects range from facial recognition technology and smart utilities to Alibaba's "city brain" platform.
-As the SEZ moves closer to a proper launch, the ways in which smart cities technologies directly facilitate its success may become clearer.
+[&]quot;[Guiding Opinion Regarding Support of Deepening Reforms and Expanding the Hebei Xiong'an New Area](中共 downtown Beijing.46 The Xiong'an New Area's various smart city initiatives are designed to support this growth plan; however, they do not appear to follow a single unifying strategy.
+The special economic zone (SEZ)'s announced smart cities projects range from facial recognition technology and smart utilities to Alibaba's "city brain" platform.47 As the SEZ moves closer to a proper launch, the ways in which smart cities technologies directly facilitate its success may become clearer.